hstsethi/peartok-go/readme.md

-PearTok("/pɛrtoʊk/") is a peer-to-peer, token transfer app made with Go, Gin and TypeScript.
+PearTok("/pɛrtoʊk/") is a peer-to-peer, token transfer app made with Go, Gin and JavaScript.
 Instead of relying on centralized servers, it uses direct TCP connections to connect with peers.

 Disclaimer: This software is provided "as is" without any warranty of any kind.
 These tokens do not have any monetary value.

 ## Usage

 1. Build the project by `go build -o peartok-go .`